vicrem/mssql/README.md

 ## Important

 * Set "CREATE_KEYTAB" to True if you automatically want to create a keytab - Use it on your own risk!!
+* If you want to be on the safe side, manually create the objects and then run the script.

 ## Info